Breast Surgical Oncology

 With breast cancer survival rates getting better and better, our work is moving beyond extensive surgical procedures to developing surgical techniques that improve the general well-being of the patient after surgery.

 Kelly Hunt, M.D.

 Breast Surgical Oncology volumes and outcomes

 MD Anderson's main hospital is in Houston.
-HALs include MD Anderson in Katy, League City, Memorial City, Sugar Land and The Woodlands.
+MD Anderson also has locations in West Houston, League City, Memorial City, Sugar Land and The Woodlands.

 Surgical Outcomes Report FY15

 MD Anderson created a multidisciplinary breast surgical oncology fellowship program in 2002.
 Henry Kuerer, M.D., Ph.D., professor of Breast Surgical Oncology, directs the program and Mediget Teshome, M.D., acts as the assistant Program Director.
 The program admits four top trainees per year, making it the largest of 52 programs in the United States.
 It is one of the most sought-after training programs, with an average of 75 applicants each year.

 The fellowship is designed to equip trainees with the tools they need to become leaders in breast cancer treatment and research at academic and community programs.
 Candidates who complete the program will also have the expertise needed to establish new academic and community breast surgical oncology programs at other leading centers.

 Graduates of the program obtain superb jobs and we maintain close ties with them as they advance through their career.
 Many of our previous fellows have obtained leadership positions at premier institutions throughout the country and globally.